akirataguchi115/agplv3re/README.md

 Trust should not come without verifications.
 Explicit permission to reverse engineer gives us a chance to do sanity checks to the binaries we use out of conveniency every now and then.

 ## How can I help?
 Create Issues and Pull requests regarding agplv3re, this README and anything in betweeen.
+## Licensee detection
+The license detection can be tested here: https://github.com/akirataguchi115/agplv3retest/ .
+For now it detects it "correctly" as `AGPL-3.0 license`.
 ## Diff
 ```diff
   13. Remote Network Interaction; Use with the GNU General Public License.